franklinqin0/explain-ICP-uncertainty/README.md

 # Explain ICP Uncertainty

-This codebase implements Ziyuan Qin's work *Explanation of Uncertainty in Point Cloud Registration*.
-It uses [kernel SHAP](https://arxiv.org/abs/1705.07874) to find the associations between uncertainty sources and estimated uncertainty in ICP algorithms.
+This codebase implements my Interdisciplinary Project (IDP) [*Explanation of Uncertainty in Point Cloud Registration*](IDP_report.pdf) at Technical University of Munich.
+It uses [kernel SHAP](https://arxiv.org/abs/1705.07874) to find the associations between uncertainty sources and estimated uncertainty in Iterative Closest Point (ICP) algorithms.

 ## Installation